How to Take DNG Photos with Open Camera on Android — Free, Open Source App

 Bottom left you’ll see a slider, that’s your zoom function, so you can slide that up rather than having to pinch.

 Then it’s a small video icon for filming and larger camera icon for photographing.
-They flip around depending which you’re actually using.
+They around depending which you’re actually using.

-Next you’ll see two icons stacked one above the other.
+Next you’ll see two icons stacked one the other.
 The top one, the camera with a + sign is to flip between cameras if you have more than one.
 When you change, the camera ID number will appear briefly, but will also stay next to the time in the top left of the screen.

 The folder icon below it, with the arrows on will, change to front camera from back camera and vice versa.
 Whichever camera you’re on (front or back) the icon with the camera and plus sign will then change between those cameras if you have them.
 So for example if I’m on front camera, the camera+ will flip between the two front cameras, if I’m on the back, it’ll flip between those.